 As well, I created some professional Flash programs for clients, including a graphic-based construction program for designing and tracking well-site drilling strings for an Alberta oil field service company (Stream Flow Industries).
 The program was designed to be a standalone application rather than an online app (the people using it save their data files to their local drive and email copies to a central storage area).

-In the summer of 2005, our children (now two) no longer needed me at home, so I took a full-time position at a local translation company doing desktop publishing and am still there today.
+In the summer of 2005, our children (now two) no longer needed me at home, so I took a full-time position at a local translation company doing desktop publishing and retired from it in June, 2022.